archseer/enigma/README.md

 We hope to simplify this step in the future (once enigma can run the compiler).

 Run `cargo run` to install dependencies, build and run the VM.
-By default, it will boot up the erlang shell ([which works, but has some rendering bugs](https://asciinema.org/a/yVKI5dAdDXGq11azUSjbQV42y)).
+By default, it will boot up the erlang shell ([iex also works, but has some rendering bugs](https://asciinema.org/a/zIjbf5AJx9YxEycyl9ij5ISVM)).

 Expect crashes, but a lot of the functionality is already available.